carlo-bramini/test/README.md

 cmake <path_to_sources>

-After the configuration process completed, you can start the build by running tipically 'make' or 'ninja', or open the solution file with Visual Studio.
+After the configuration process completed, you can start the build by running tipically `make` or `ninja`, or open the solution file with Visual Studio.

 ## INSTALLATION